This article provides a discussion as well as recommendations for water-resistant sunscreen usage when swimming outside.

 It is also used as an additive in many foods as a source of zinc.

-For these reasons, zinc oxide is relatively unproblematic as a sunscreen ingredient, unless you are allergic.
+For these reasons, zinc oxide is relatively unproblematic as a sunscreen ingredient, unless you are allergic to it.

 Titanium dioxide blocks the full spectrum of UVB rays but only part of the UVA spectrum.
 So it is a bit less effective than Zinc oxide to protect your skin.